Sandflies in New Zealand: the Milford menace and what you can do about them

 The wacky:

-• Vitamin B: although a lot of websites claim that vitamin B supplementation helps repel mosquitoes, there is actually little scientific data to support this.
+• Vitamin B: although a lot of websites claim that vitamin B supplementation helps repel mosquitoes, there is actually little evidence to support this.

 A person dropping essential oil from a brown glass dropper into their palm